vtrlx/lgi/docs/gtk.md

-# Gtk support
+# Gtk Support

+LGI's Gtk support is based on gobject-introspection.
+In practice, this means that Gtk3, Gtk4, and libadwaita ("Adw") should work out of the box.

+Gtk4 and Adw are provided without any additional features specific to LGI.
+Both libraries fully support introspection, and should function as expected according to their API documentation.

-Lgi Gtk support is based on gobject-introspection support.
-Some extensions are provided to support non-introspectable features and to provide easier and more Lua-like access to some important Gtk features.
+For Gtk3, LGI provides some extensions in order to support non-introspectable features and to provide easier and more Lua-like access to some important Gtk3 features.
+The rest of this document describes enhancements LGI provides when using Gtk3.

 ## Basic Widget and Container support